charlievweiss/charlievweiss.github.io/_posts/2022-03-01-tide-pool-interpretation.markdown

     <figcaption style="text-align:center">A chiton laying eggs!</figcaption>
 </figure>

-<p style="padding: 1em 0em 1em 0em;">There's always something going on with the slow-moving sea creatures if you have the patience to watch, and look.
+<p style="padding: 1em 0em 1em 0em;">There's always something going on with the slow-moving sea creatures if you have the patience to watch.
 I've fallen in love with the way sea cucumbers wander and interact with other creatures, wiggling around like giant caterpillars with the most interesting mouth parts.
 I could watch them graze for hours (and I have).</p>

 <figure style="float: left; width:50%">
     <img class="responsive img-proj-box" src="img/portfolio/aquarium/sea_cucumber_mouth.jpg">